Boston Celtics: 1979–1992: Larry Bird era

+12 time All-Star Larry Bird played in the Celtics from 1979 to 1992.
+He is widely regarded as one of the greatest basketball players of all time.

 The relationship between Brown and Auerbach worsened with Brown's decision to acquire Bob McAdoo in February 1979, in exchange for three first-round draft picks that Auerbach had planned to use to rebuild the franchise.
 Again, Brown made the trade without consulting Auerbach.
 Auerbach almost left Boston to take a job with the New York Knicks as a result.
 With public support strongly behind Auerbach, Brown sold the team to Harry Mangurian in 1979 rather than run the risk of losing his famed general manager.
 The Celtics would struggle through the season, going 29–53.
 Newcomers Chris Ford, Rick Robey, Cedric Maxwell and Nate Archibald failed to reverse the team's momentum.

-12 time All-Star Larry Bird played in the Celtics from 1979 to 1992.
-He is widely regarded as one of the greatest basketball players of all time.

 Larry Bird debuted for the Celtics during the 1979–80 season.
 With a new owner in place, Auerbach made a number of moves that would bring the team back to prominence.
 He almost immediately traded McAdoo, a former NBA scoring champion, to the Detroit Pistons for guard M. L. Carr, a defensive specialist, and two first-round picks in the 1980 NBA draft.
 He also picked up point guard Gerald Henderson from the CBA.
 Carr, Archibald, Henderson and Ford formed a highly competent backcourt, blending in well with the talented frontcourt of Cowens, Maxwell and Bird.
 With Bird winning NBA Rookie of the Year honors the team went 61–21, a 32-game improvement from the previous season.
-Playing strong in the playoffs, the Celtics fell to the Philadelphia 76ers in the Eastern Conference Finals.
+Playing strong in the playoffs, the Celtics fell to the Philadelphia 76ers in the conference finals.

 After the season, Auerbach completed one of the most lopsided trades in NBA history, garnering a pair of future Hall of Famers for a pair of first-round draft picks.
 Seeking to improve the team immediately, Auerbach sent the team's two first-round draft picks to the Golden State Warriors for both center Robert Parish and the Warriors' first-round pick.
 He then used the pick the Celtics obtained from Golden State to select University of Minnesota power forward Kevin McHale.
 The "Big Three" of Bird, McHale and Parish played together for the Celtics until 1992, won three NBA championships together, and were later described as the best NBA frontcourt of all time.